Uttamshukla72/technical_test/challenge#1/3-tier-Architecture-using-docker-kubernetes/README.md

 once the cluster will be created i will be creating below k8s resources/ojects.

-1. k8s secret : to enable the cluster to fectch the images from docker registry.
+1. k8s secret : to enable the cluster to fectch the images from external docker registry/

 2. k8s namespace: where our backend, fronend and databases will reside as a pod.